mlachmish/HomePage/README.md

 You can find it in www.thebigfatninja.xyz

 ## Technologies used in this project
-Web stack: Angular 2, TypeScript, Yeoman, Gulp, webpack, Sass, TSLint
+Web stack: Angular 2, TypeScript, Yeoman, Gulp, webpack, Sass, TSLint<br>
 Hosting: Firebase

 ## How to build